INL/BlackLab/doc/technical/design/plan-relations.md

 NOTE: for `rspan`, there is a special extra spanMode `"all"`, that will return a span covering the sources and targets of all relations matched.

-**TODO:** `relationNumber` can be used to select a specific relation if multiple relations have been matched in a query.
-Relations are numbered in the order they appear in the query.
+**NOT YET IMPLEMENTED:** `relationNumber` could be used to select a specific relation if multiple relations have been matched in a query.
+Relations are numbered in the order they appear in the query. (might be a problem though because match info numbers may not always match query order)

 ### rtype